 What I do

 I am interested in the tenacity of Plato's and Aristotle's theories of Moral Psychology, Metaphysics, and Epistemology.
 I study, and do research to support, their continuing influence on contemporary theories in these areas.
-I also work to show that their basic theses, when properly appreciated, compare favorably with these same contemporary theories.
+I also work to show that their basic theses, when properly appreciated, compare favorably with contemporary theories in these same areas.
 I study and teach Classical Greek Philosophy, Metaphysics and Epistemology, and Moral Psychology.
-I also teach classes that interrogate theories of perception, universals as the objects of scientific study, social constructions, and happiness from a philosophical perspective.
+I also teach classes that interrogate theories of perception, universals as the objects of scientific study, social constructions, and happiness, from a philosophical perspective.
 In my research I focus on Plato's Metaphysics and Epistemology, Socratic Eudaimonism, and Platonism in contemporary metaphysics and epistemology.
-I am beginning to interrogate the nature of social constructions like race, gender, disability, and invasive species with an eye toward differentiating them into kinds in a way that might be helpful to those who study them in disciplines other than philosophy.
+I am beginning to interrogate the nature of social constructions like race, gender, disability, and invasive species in a way that I hope will be helpful to those who study them in disciplines other than philosophy.

 Plato, Aristotle, Metaphysics and Epistemology, Socratic Moral Psychology